 - Heat the olive oil over medium-high heat on a medium pan.
 Add shallots and cook for 2-3 minutes, then add garlic and cook for another 1-2 minutes.

 - Add all the spices to the pan and mix well.
-Next add in the chopped tomatoes and 2 tablespoon of water.
+Next add in the chopped tomatoes and 2 tbsp. of water.
 Simmer on low-medium heat until the sauce has reduced, around 10 minutes.

 - Mix in the drained chickpeas, season with salt, sugar and black pepper and cook for another 5 minutes until warmed through.